 - See a video on Sifting, Mount of Olives, Garden of Gethsemane

-- See a video on the Israel Museum
+- See a video on the Ramparts (Jerusalem’s Walls) (free time?)

-DAY 11 – Wednesday, March 6 – PRAETORIUM / CHURCH OF THE HOLY SEPULCHER / CHURCH OF THE APOSTLES / LUNCH / CITY OF DAVID / HEZEKIAH’S TUNNEL
+DAY 12: Friday, March 6, PRAETORIUM (JERUSALEM) / CHURCH OF THE HOLY SEPULCHER / CHURCH OF THE APOSTLES / CITY OF DAVID / HEZEKIAH’S TUNNEL /DAVID’S TOMB

 - See a video on the City of David

-- See a video on Hezekiah’s Tunnel as well as comments by high school students afterward
+- See a video on Hezekiah’s Tunnel as well as comments by students afterward

-We transfer to the airport for an early flight back to Los Angeles or Seattle that day (we have our lost hours returned to us!)
-Knowing we have walked in the footsteps of Jesus and the early Christians on such a memorable tour will bring new meaning to our Bible reading and will enable us to better “own our own faith.”
-Truly this has been an unforgettable experience!
+We transfer to the airport for our flight home to Lindbergh Field with unforgettable memories to cherish always.
+Knowing we have walked in the footsteps of Jesus and the early Christians on such a memorable tour will bring new meaning to our Bible reading.
+For those who are coming on the optional extension, we will be continuing our journey.

 - All admission fees